-In its most rudimentary form, a Sanskrit mantra is made of syllables which exert their influence by means of vibration (sound).
-As one would have personally experienced, different syllables have different vibration patterns which affect various parts of the body.
+In its most rudimentary form, a Sanskrit mantra is made of syllables that exert their influence by means of vibration (sound).
+As one would have personally experienced, different syllables have different vibration patterns that affect various parts of the body.
 Each syllable resonates with a certain organ or part of the body.

 Here is a list of 10 powerful ancient Tibetan and Sanskrit mantras for healing:

 It is one of the most common Tibetan and Sanskrit mantras.
 Traditionally, Om (or Aum) has the capacity to progressively open up the practitioner to the ever-present timeless and formless reality, the background radiation of the universe that echoes the Big Bang.